Major macro economic indicatorS

 - Energy dependency: 50% of needs imported, 40% from Russia alone

-- Insufficient research and development
+- Insufficient innovation and R&D

 - Drift towards authoritarianism and interventionism